First Result for Dark Matter Search by WINERED

+The {constraint} set in the main part cannot be directly applicable to photons with spectra significantly differing from a line.
+Such spectra might also be inadvertently subtracted due to the specifics of our background analysis.
+For those spectra, the data before the background analysis specific for lines are useful.
+Therefore, we display the result in Fig. \ref{fig:const}.

-We mention that the total observation time for Tucana II is longer than that for Leo V. In addition, the $D$-factor of the Tucana II can be larger than that of LeoV within the uncertainty range.
+In Fig. \ref{fig:const}, the shape of the limit is not very smooth, which can be understood as follows.
+The total observation time for Tucana II is longer than that for Leo V. In addition, the $D$-factor of the Tucana II can be larger than that of LeoV within the uncertainty range.
 Therefore, the Tucana II data can set a more stringent constraint.
 However, there are more Tucana II data to satisfy $|F_i|>2\sigma_i$, and thus, those data are not considered.
 The corresponding data may have been affected by adverse weather conditions on the observation date.
 In such cases, the data from Leo V prove useful, as they provide {limits} for these bins.

-In this analysis, we did not assume the signal to be a line.
-Therefore, our data can be reinterpreted to also constrain photons in different scenarios, such as multi-body decays of dark matter, dark mediator decays~\cite{Jaeckel:2021ert}, or emissions from dark objects in the dSphs.
-They can form continuous spectra, which can be constrained using the analysis in {this spectrum-independent analysis}.
+This {constraint} is less stringent than the one presented in the main part, where we subtract the continuous spectra, primarily because it incorporates less data from Tucana II, but the data used in this figure can be reinterpreted to also constrain photons in different scenarios, such as multi-body decays of dark matter, dark mediator decays~\cite{Jaeckel:2021ert}, or emissions from dark objects in the dSphs.
+They may form continuous spectra.
 We can recast our dark matter {limit} to apply to scenarios where the spectra originate from cold dark matter or a fraction thereof.
-This is because, in such cases, the $D$-factor analysis can be also applied (see, e.g., Ref.\,\cite{Jaeckel:2021ert}).
+This is because, in such cases, the $D$-factor analysis can also be applied (see, e.g., Ref.\,\cite{Jaeckel:2021ert}).

-Since our original data can also be used for different scenarios, which may not relate to the $D$-factor, we provide the uncertainty of the original data with the zero consistent flux for photon, $2\s_i(\l)/\eta(\l)$, in the supplemental material.
-Here the atmospheric transmittance $\eta$ is divided to make the data constrain the photon flux out of the atmosphere.
+Since our original data can also be used for different scenarios, which may not relate to the $D$-factor, we provide the uncertainty of the original data for the zero consistent flux for photon, $2\s_i(\l_{i})/\eta(\l_{i})$ in the attached files.
+Here, the atmospheric transmittance $\eta$ is divided to make the data directly constrain the photon flux out of the atmosphere. $\l_i$ is the wavelength on the rest frame at the dSph, $i$.